 Haze event.
-A regional PM{2.5} haze episode occurred in the North China Plain (NCP, Fig. 1a) from 26 November to 1 December 2015, when observed hourly concentrations at many Beijing sites abruptly increased and decreased several times in 24-h.
-Average concentrations at 35 Beijing sites (red line, Fig. 9) experienced PM{2.5}decreases at 1700 LST on 29 November and 0600 LT on the next day, followed 13 h later by an increase to 500 μg m-3.
-This value is 15 times the annual standard of 35 μg m-3 (no hourly standard exists in China).
+A regional PM2.5 haze episode occurred in the north China plain (NCP; Fig. 1a) from 26 November to 1 December 2015, when observed hourly concentrations at many Beijing sites abruptly increased and decreased several times in 24 h.
+Average concentrations at 35 Beijing sites (red line; Fig. 9) experienced PM2.5 decreases at 1700 LST 29 November and 0600 LT on the next day, followed

+13 h later by an increase to 500 $\mu$ g m-3.
+This value is 15 times the annual standard of 35 $\mu$ g m-3 (no hourly standard exists in China).
 To understand the dynamic, physical, and chemical processes responsible for these high concentrations and rapid changes, a WRF-Chem simulation was carried out (Table 3).

 The observations show that northward-moving near-surface polluted air met southward-moving clear air and thus formed a surface convergence zone.
-This zone first passed northward over Beijing by 2000 LST on 29 November (Fig. 10a), producing high PM{2.5} values (up to 500 μ g m-3) over southern urban Beijing.
-When the cold air strengthened and pushed the boundary southward 12 h later, concentrations over the city fell abruptly to 100 μ g m-3 (Fig. 10b).
-A re-strengthened southerly flow then pushed the boundary northward over Beijing for a second time at 1400 LST on the 30th (Fig. 10c), and concentration in the southern part of the city thus rose to 700 μ g m-3.
-These high concentrations continued to move northward, so that 6 h later, an UHI-induced convergence (Fig. 10d) drew maximum concentrations into central Beijing from the south.
+This zone first passed northward over Beijing by 2000 LST 29 November (Fig. 10a), producing high PM2.5 values (up to 500 $\mu$ g m-3) over southern urban Beijing.
+When the cold air strengthened and pushed the boundary southward 12 h later, concentrations over the city fell abruptly to 100 $\mu$ g m-3 (Fig. 10b).
+A restrengthened southerly flow then pushed the boundary northward over Beijing for a second time at 1400 LST 30 November (Fig. 10c), and concentration in the southern part of the city thus rose to 700 $\mu$ g m-3.
+These high concentrations continued to move northward, so that 6 h later, a UHI-induced convergence (Fig. 10d) drew maximum concentrations into central Beijing from the south.

-Data from the IUM Doppler lidar at the 325-m IAP tower and from the mini-MPL lidar at HAI (7 km NW of the tower) were also used in the analysis of PM{2.5} concentrations on the 30th.
-The HAI data (Fig. 11a) show increasing surface PM{2.5} starting at 0900 LST, peaking at 600 μg m-3 by 1700 LST.
-The near-surface flow from the northeast at IAP (up to 370 m) until about 0500 LST corresponds to decreasing PM{2.5} at HAI and to the low Carrier-to-Noise Ratio (CNR) values at IAP (Fig. 11b).
-As the PM{2.5} front pushed into Beijing, concentrations (as reflected in the larger CNR values) steadily rose throughout the lowest 600 m of the IAP PBL.
-The shape of the IAP (fixed point) internal boundary layer is consistent with urban-barrier-induced surface frontal-retardation of a moving cold-front.
-As the IAP tower was always north of the concentration front (Fig. 10), winds in its lowest 200 m remained northerly, although above 300 m they were consistently southerly.
+Data from the IUM Doppler lidar at the 325-m IAP tower and from the mini-MPL at HAI (7 km northwest of the tower) were also used in the analysis of $PM{2.5}$ concentrations on 30 November.
+The HAI data (Fig. 11a) show increasing surface $PM{2.5}$ starting at 0900 LST and peaking at 600 $\mu$ g m-3 by 1700 LST.
+The near-surface flow from the northeast at IAP (up to 370 m) until about 0500 LST corresponds to decreasing PM2.5 at HAI and to the low carrier-tonoise ratio (CNR) values at IAP (Fig. 11b).
+As the PM2.5 front pushed into Beijing, concentrations (as reflected in the larger CNR values) steadily rose throughout the lowest 600 m of the IAP PBL.
+The shape of the IAP (fixed point) internal boundary layer is consistent with urban-barrier-induced surface frontal retardation of a moving cold front.
+As the IAP tower was always north of the concentration front (Fig. 10), winds in its lowest 200 m remained northerly, although above 300 m, they were consistently southerly.

-Chemical modeling (Table 3) correctly simulated the maximum $PM{2.5}$ south of Beijing at 2000 LST on 29 November (Figs. 12a vs. 10a), but incorrectly had the max southeast of the city (and not to its east) at 0800 LST on the 30th (Figs. 12c vs. 10c).
-It did, however, correctly place a narrow maximum over Beijing 12 h later (Figs. 12d vs. 10d).
-All simulated maximum concentrations are, however, underestimated by a factor of two.
-Possible reasons for this include underestimated heating-season pollutant emissions, failure to correctly simulate the complex urban meteorology conditions, and missing modeled heterologous reactions during high humidity conditions.
+Chemical modeling (Table 3) correctly simulated the maximum PM25 south of Beijing at 2000 LST 29 November (Fig. 12a vs Fig. 10a) but incorrectly had the maximum southeast of the city (and not to its east) at 0800 LST 30 November (Fig. 12c vs Fig. 10c).
+It did, however, correctly place a narrow maximum over Beijing 12 h later (Fig. 12d vs Fig. 10d).
+All simulated maximum concentrations are, however, underestimated by a factor of 2.
+Possible reasons for this include underestimated heating-season pollutant emissions, failure to correctly simulate the complex urban meteorology conditions, and missing modeled heterologous reactions during high-humidity conditions.